 Skip to main content

-Secondhand smoke and the health of people around you
+Secondhand smoke and the people around you

 When you smoke, the people around you inhale the smoke you breathe out and the smoke burning from the cigarette.
 This is called secondhand smoke.
 It's very harmful.